fbaldux/Ising-Melting-dis/README.md

 ---
+### ground\_state.py

+The program computes the average and standard deviation for the GS energy.
+It loads the files from the Results/spec\_{...} and saves to Analysis/.

+---
 ### LanczosRoutines.py

 Program nicely given us from Vittorio Vitale & Alessadro Santini.
 It contains the Lanczos algorithm for matrix exponentiation with Krylov subspaces.